 As the inner circle of the Atlas Empire, the Agents have access to the organisation’s vast resources.
 These include bases all around the world, advanced technology, and experts in every field.

-They also have access to the Dragon’s Corridor, and other-dimensional space which has portals in numerous locations on Earth.
+They also have access to the Dragon’s Corridor, an other-dimensional space which has portals in numerous locations on Earth.
 It requires scales of a dragon to locate the portals, and to protect travellers from the radiations of the place.

-Following Venus’ abduction Bob placed transceivers in each of them to allow him to locate them if necessary.
+Following Venus’ abduction, Bob placed transceivers in each of them.
+To allow him to locate them if necessary.

 The FBI granted Jimmy Woo special powers to assemble a covert team of super-powered beings in order to rescue him.
 Jimmy recruited Marvel Boy (Bob Grayson), Venus, and Gorilla Man.

 He also tried to recruit Namora.
 She was busy with other pursuits, but helped him recover M-11 The Human Robot from where it lay underwater.

 G-Men in action

 While technically a part of the FBI, their external creation led to friction with some parts of the Bureau, especially Hoover himself.

-Joined by pilot Cary ‘Kit’ Dekum they discovered the Dragon’s Corridor.
-This is an other-dimensional space the Yellow Claw used to travel quickly around the world.
+Joined by pilot Cary “Kit” Dekum they discovered the Dragon’s Corridor.
+This is an otherdimensionalLocated in another reality. space the Yellow Claw used to travel quickly around the world.

 The Claw would let Soviet agents use it for their operations.
 The group disrupted this operation, but as Kit flew a captured plane away, they recognise it as the one stuck in the loop.

 Agents of Atlas

-The team then followed M-11 as he determinedly located the resting place of the supposedly dead Namora, they found her actually only in suspended animation to protect her from a poison.
+The team then followed M-11 as he determinedly located the resting place of the supposedly dead Namora.
+As it turned out she was still alive, but had been placed in suspended animation to prevent death after having been poisoned.
 Uranian technology cured her, and she happily joined the team.